mitchlloyd/mitchlloyd.github.io/_posts/2017-01-27-react-shallow-rendering.md

 1. Tests should exercise public interfaces.

    Tests should use functions and objects as they are used in your application.
-   This means that tests should not directly call private functions and that that nothing else in the application should access.
+   This means that tests should not directly call private functions or access private variables.

 2. Testing should influence design.